RobinDaloze/robindaloze.github.io/_Work/tfe-3ème-bac.3.md

 date: 2019-01-02 23:00:00 +0000
 title: TFE 3ÈME BAC
-summary: This work combine many technologies like, in 3D, paint effect, mash, nParticules, Vray, Speedtree and the compositing is made in Nuke
+summary: This work combine many technologies like, in 3D, paint effect, mash, nParticules, Vray, Speedtree and the compositing is made in Nuke his work combine many technologies like, in 3D, paint effect, mash, nParticules, Vray, Speedtree and the compositing is made in Nuke

 ---